moonlight-coding/mlc-angular-translate/README.md

 ## Configure the service

-You must define several abstract methods of the mlcTranslate service:
+You must define several abstract methods of the mlcTranslate service.

-- ``